-If You Get Food Stamps, You May See Less Money On Your EBT Card If Trump’s Food Box Program Is Approved
+If You Receive Food Stamps, You May Get Less Money On Your EBT Card If Trump's Food Box Program Is Approved

 At this time, the program is in the planning stages.
 However, if the U.S. Department of Agriculture does revamp the SNAP program to include the America’s Harvest Box, CNBC reports that “16 million households” would have their Food Stamp benefits reduced by 50 percent, with the remainder of their benefits delivered in the form of a food box.

-The bottom line for the Trump administration is that the food box would reduce costs, with Mulvaney noting that buying food at “wholesale for the boxes would save the government money.
+The bottom line for the Trump administration is that the food box would reduce costs, with Mulvaney noting that buying food at “wholesale” for the boxes would save the government money.

 “It lowers the cost to us because we can buy prices at wholesale, whereas they have to buy it at retail,” Mulvaney told reporters earlier this week.
 “So we’re pretty excited about that.
 That’s a tremendous cost savings.”